The simplest answer to the question of what to see and do in Istanbul is everything.

 “Either I conquer Istanbul or Istanbul conquers me,” vowed Ottoman sultan Fatih Sultan Mehmet, better known as Mehmet the Conqueror.
 Anyone who visits this city straddling two continents understands Mehment’s sentiment.

-Heartbreaker, dream maker, love taker: Istanbul reels in visitors with its heady mix of sights, sounds, and aromas; fascinates them with its history and heritage; confounds them with its juxtapositions; slays them with architecture; and leaves them pining to return.
+Heartbreaker, dream maker, love taker: Istanbul reels in visitors with its heady mix of sights, sounds, and aromas and fascinates them with its history and heritage.
+It confounds them with its juxtaposition and slays them with architecture.
+And it leaves them pining to return.

 Italian author, journalist, and poet Edmondo De Amicus described Istanbul as “a universal beauty where poet and archeologist, diplomat and merchant, princess and sailor, northerner and westerner screams with same admiration.”

 Contemporary Istanbul’s symphonic dissonance is rooted in its strategic siting flanking the Bosphorus Strait, which divides Europe from Asia while uniting the Marmara and Black Seas.
 The location invited occupation and conquest, with each invader contributing to the cultural medley.
 First came Greek King Byzas, who established Byzantium around 700 BC.